darkfrontcode/JsonConverter2/README.md

 ### Description

 Simple project with RESTfull verbs that CRUD a contact list.
-The main idea here is to make a simple app that dont demands module bundler like a webpack or gulp and runs on IE10.
+The main idea here is to make a simple app using angular 4, Typescript, webpack, stylus, pug and .NET Web API in the back-end.

 ### Instructions